pd95/promptmind/README.md

     poetry install
     ```

-3. Ensure Ollama is running locally and [Phi-4-mini](https://ollama.com/library/phi4-mini) is already downloaded (e.g. running `ollama pull phi4-mini`).
+3. Ensure Ollama is running locally and [llama 3.2](https://ollama.com/library/llama3.2) is already downloaded (e.g. running `ollama pull llama3.2`).
 If you want to test/play with `scripts/basic_react_agent.py` you need "granite3.1-dense" (`ollama pull granite3.1-dense`), as other models didn't work well with this "old style ReAct agent script.

 ### Usage